daemonraco/toobasic/docs/facilities.md

 saved in a location where __TooBasic__ can load it and apply it (if your system is not flagged as installed).

-* The second is a list of action for manage information inside your new table, their url may look like this:
+* The second is a list of action to manage information inside your new table and their URLs may look like this:
 	* http://www.example.com/?action=people to list all the items in your table.
 We recommend you start here
-		* No pagination included).
+		* No pagination included.
 	* http://www.example.com/?action=person_add to add a new person.
 	* http://www.example.com/?action=person&id=123 to view information of a specific person, in this case the one with ID _123_.